 Certificate of Board 1

 Independent Auditor's Report 2-4

 Management's Discussion and Analysis 5-11

 Basic Financial Statements

 Government-wide Financial Statements

 A-1 Statement of Net Position 12

 B-1 Statement of Activities 13

 Governmental Fund Financial Statements

 C-1 Balance Sheet 14

 C-2 Reconciliation for C-1 15

 C-3 Statement of Revenues, Expenditures and Changes in Fund Balances 16

 C-4 Reconciliation for C-3 17

 Fiduciary Fund Financial Statement

 E-1 Statement of Fiduciary Net Position 18

-Notes to the Financial Statements 19-48
+Notes to the Financial Statements 19-47

 Required Supplementary Information

-G-1 Budgetary Comparison Schedule - General Fund 49
+G-1 Budgetary Comparison Schedule - General Fund 48

 G-2 Schedule of The District's Proportionate Share of the Net Pension Liability -

-Teacher Retirement System of Texas 50
+Teacher Retirement System of Texas 49-50

-G-3 Schedule of District Contributions for Pensions - Teacher Retirement System of Texas 51
+G-3 Schedule of District's Contributions for Pensions - Teacher Retirement System of Texas 51-52

 G-4 Schedule of The District's Proportionate Share of the Net OPEB Liability -

-Teacher Retirement System of Texas 52
+Teacher Retirement System of Texas 53

-G-5 Schedule of District Contributions for OPEB - Teacher Retirement System of Texas 53
+G-5 Schedule of District's Contributions for OPEB - Teacher Retirement System of Texas 54

 Required TEA Schedules

-J-1 Schedule of Delinquent Taxes Receivable 54-55
+J-1 Schedule of Delinquent Taxes Receivable 55-56

-J-2 National School Breakfast and Lunch Program - Budgetary Comparison Schedule 56
+J-2 National School Breakfast and Lunch Program - Budgetary Comparison Schedule 57

-J-3 Debt Service Fund - Budgetary Comparison Schedule 57
+J-3 Debt Service Fund - Budgetary Comparison Schedule 58

 Federal Awards Section

 Report on Internal Control Over Financial Reporting and on Compliance and Other

 Matters Based on an Audit of Financial Statements Performed in Accordance with

-Government Auditing Standards 58-59
+Government Auditing Standards 59-60

 Report on Compliance for Each Major Federal Program and Report on Internal

-Control over Compliance Required by the Uniform Guidance 60-61
+Control over Compliance Required by the Uniform Guidance 61-62

-Schedule of Findings and Responses 62-63
+Schedule of Findings and Responses 63-64

-Status of Prior Year's Findings 64

 K-1 Schedule of Expenditures of Federal Awards 65

 Notes to the Schedule of Expenditures of Federal Awards 66

+CERTIFICATE OF BOARD
-Deweyville Independent School District Name of School District

-Newton County 176-903 Co.-Dist.
-Number

-We, the undersigned, certify that the attached annual financial reports of the above named school district were reviewed and (check one) \\\\\\ approved \\\\\\ disapproved for the year ended August 31, 2018, at a meeting of the Board of Trustees of such school district on the 17th day of December, 2018.
+Deweyville Independent School District Name of School District Newton County 176-903 CoDist.
+Number We, the undersigned, certify that the attached annuareviewed and (check one) approved disapproved • Board of Trustees of such school district on the 16th day of December r, 2019.
+Signature of Board Secretary Signature of Bo ard President If the Board of Trustees disapproved of the auditor's as necessary.) report, the reason n(s) for disapproving it is (are): (Attach list

-Signature of Boar

-Signature of Board President

-If the Board of Trustees disapproved of the auditor's report, the reason(s) for disapproving it is (are): (Attach list as necessary.)

-J. Pat O'Neill, III, CPA Michael W. Kiefer, CPA, CFE, CFF
+J. Pat O'Neill, III, CPA Michael W. Kiefer, CPA

-Troy W. Domingue, CPA Stanley "Chip" Majors, Jr., CPA, CITP, CGMA Jane P. Burns, CPA, CDFA
+Troy W. Domingue, CPA Stanley (Chip) Majors, Jr., CPA.CITP, CGMA Jane P. Burns, CPA, CDFA